Detailed Guides on the Best Surfing Beaches in Lanzarote

 For beginner surfers, it’s essential to stay close to the initial area of the beach.
 Especially within the first 2 km where there will be a high number of surf instructors and lifeguards and therefore better chances of being supervised and assisted if necessary.

 In places like Famara is very important since there can occasionally be very strong currents and being surrounded by qualified people will help you ensure your safety and supervision, as well as assistance if needed.
+Look our lanzarote surf school (Famara beach)

 This caution is particularly important during high tide and strong currents.
 Being surrounded by more people in these areas ensures greater safety, supervision, and assistance if needed.